sandvikcode/data-science-take-home/README.md

 ## Dataset

-The raw data consists of 62,440 audio samples of male and female speakers speaking in short English sentences.
+The raw data consists of, as of 30th August 2018, 95,481 audio samples of male and female speakers speaking in short English sentences.
 The raw data is compressed using `.tgz` files.
 Each `.tgz` compressed file contains the following directory structure and files:

 - `<file>/`
   - `etc/`